elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ```

 In theory, you would need a combination of infinitely many sinusoids
-(frequencies) to make an ideal step function; the coefficients would
+(frequencies) to make an ideal pulse; the coefficients would
 have the ringing shape shown.

-Importantly, the Fourier transform assumes that the input signal is
+Importantly, the discrete Fourier transform assumes that the input
-periodic.
-If the signal is not, the assumption is simply that, right
+signal is periodic.
+If the signal is not, the assumption is simply
-at the end of the signal, it jumps back to its beginning value.
+that, right at the end of the signal, it jumps back to its beginning
+value.
 Consider the function, $x(t)$, shown here:

 ![[fig:Periodicity anomaly]Eight samples have been taken of a given
  function with effective length $T_{eff}$.
-With the Fourier transform
+With the discrete Fourier
- assuming periodicity, it creates a step discontinuity between the
+ transform assuming periodicity, it creates a step discontinuity
- first and last samples.](../figures/periodic.png)
+ between the first and last samples.](../figures/periodic.png)

 We only measure the signal for a short time, labeled $T_{eff}$.
 The
 Fourier transform assumes that $x(8) = x(0)$, and that the signal is